starcoinorg/starcoin/vm/stdlib/modules/doc/Token.md

 ## Function `mint_with_capability`

-Mint a new Token::Token worth <code>amount</code> considering current <code>scaling_factor</code>.
+Mint a new Token::Token worth <code>amount</code>.
 The caller must have a reference to a MintCapability.
 Only the Association account can acquire such a reference, and it can do so only via
 <code>borrow_sender_mint_capability</code>